msheeba4848/Diabetic-Retinopathy-Using-UNet-Multiclass-Classification/README.md

 - segmentation_models (for loss functions and metrics)
 - pandas (for saving and analyzing training history)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - U-Net architecture and segmentation models library for providing the tools needed for effective image segmentation.
 - TensorFlow/Keras for the deep learning framework.
 - The broader research community for advancements in diabetic retinopathy detection and medical image analysis.

+---

+## License

+This project is licensed under an **All Rights Reserved** license.
+Unauthorized use, distribution, or modification of the code is strictly prohibited.
+For inquiries or permission requests, please contact [sm3924@georgetown.edu or msheeba00@gmail.com].